-VICE briefed several experts on the group and the III% were described repeatedly as "alarming," and every expert agreed that the group is an anomaly among the right wing groups we typically see in Canada.
-Amira Elghawaby, a spokesperson for the National Council of Canadian Muslims, told VICE that these groups, and their changing nature, are concerning, especially paired with the increasing number of anti-Islamic crimes in Canada.
+VICE briefed several experts on the group and the III% were described repeatedly as "alarming" and every expert agreed that the group is an anomaly among the right wing groups we typically see in Canada.
+Amira Elghawaby, a spokesperson with the National Council of Canadian Muslims, told VICE that these groups, and their changing nature, are concerning, especially paired with the increasing number of anti-Islamic crimes in Canada.

-Welling met with VICE Canada in a north Calgary Denny's for an interview the day after Operation Shock N Awe.
+Welling met with VICE Canada in a north-Calgary Denny's for an interview the day after Operation Shock N Awe.
 The bushy-bearded Welling—who is originally from Toronto but moved to Alberta where he started a family and runs a transport company—showed up in a camo hat and was surprisingly open about their activities and vehemently anti-Islam views.

 "We dislike Islam and the Muslims," he later added for extra measure.